LukeShortCloud/rootpages/markdown/virtualization.md

 # yum install lxc lxc-templates libvirt
 ```

 On RHEL family systems the `lxcbr0` interface is not created or used.
-Alternatively, the Libvirt interface `virbr0` should be used.
+Alternatively, the libvirt interface `virbr0` should be used.

 ```
 # vim /etc/lxc/default.conf